Frequently Asked Questions

 The principles are applied to the design of energy, water, and transport infrastructure, as well as the food system and built environment.
 This approach has become possible in recent years because of the availability of renewable energy generation and storage systems.
 A renewable energy micro-grid provides electricity to homes and workplaces, cycles water through the precinct and powers a fleet of shared electric vehicles.
 The water micro-grid supplies water to homes, while also irrigating the diverse, regenerative agricultural system.

 The CEV is designed for a discrete population of up to a maximum of 200 people.
 By planning for a fixed population, it is possible to match the scale of the infrastructure systems such that supply exceeds demand for food, water, energy, housing, and vehicles.
-Each CEV would therefore be designed to provide all the energy, water, housing, workspace and transport needs of the resident community and a substantial proportion of their food.
+Each CEV would therefore be designed to provide all the energy, water, housing, workspaces and transport needs of the resident community and a substantial proportion of their food.

-The term circular economy is usually associated with recycling and waste management strategies.
+The term ‘circular economy’ is usually associated with recycling and waste management strategies.
 Often the principle of regenerating natural systems is neglected.
 By calling the village a regenerative village we emphasise the aim of designing systems such that daily economic activity results in a net positive impact on ecological systems.

-The state government will ultimately decide what term will be adopted in planning policy and how it will be defined.
+State Governments will ultimately decide what term will be adopted in planning policy and how it will be defined.
 ‘Regenerative village’ and ‘Circular Economy Village’ are the recommended terms.
 The latest version of the definition reads as follows:

 Regenerative Village is a settlement that has been designed: